Cloud is the biggest security risk facing businesses today

-Cloud adoption is at an all time high but continued pressure to migrate 100 per cent to the cloud is raising security concerns and new research from Kaspersky Lab has revealed that more than half (58%) of CISOs cite uncontrolled cloud expansion as their top security concern.
+Cloud adoption is at an all time high but continued pressure to migrate 100 per cent to the cloud is raising security concerns and new research from Kaspersky Lab has revealed that more than half (58 percent) of CISOs cite uncontrolled cloud expansion as their top security concern.

 The security firm surveyed over 250 IT security leaders to learn more on the views of CISOs regarding cybersecurity.